ihelpu-tech/graylog-kubernetes/docs/install.md

 The MongoDB Community Kubernetes Operator is a [Custom Resource Definition][crd] and a controller.

-1. Change to the directory in which you cloned the repository.
+1. Change to the directory in which you cloned the MongoBD repository.
 	```
 	cd mongodb-kubernetes-operator/
 	```